spacek531/Blender-RCT-Graphics/README.md

 **Optional**

-- [Sprite Compiler](https://github.com/IntelOrca/libsawyer/releases/tag/v1.1.0) The Libsawyer Sprite Compiler is recommended as it allows you to optimize the sprites for OpenRCT2 by packing them into a .dat file, this file is used by the .parkobj generation when activated.
-Download the libsawyer-tools zip file (For windows download "libsawyer-tools-win-x64.zip"), copy the `gxc.exe` file to a convenient directory and [add it to the path variable](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))
+- [Object Editor](https://github.com/OpenLoco/ObjectEditor/releases) The (Locomotion) Object Editor is recommended as it allows you to optimize the sprites for OpenLoco by packing them into a .dat file.
+Just download the program, open up an existing vanilla object that you want to replace sprites for, "import from directory" your sprites, and save-as to create a new custom object.
-- [OpenGraphics Repository](https://github.com/openrct2/opengraphics) Having the OpenGraphics repository cloned in combination with Node.js allows the add-on to automatically create the asset pack file.
+- [OpenGraphics Repository](https://github.com/OpenLoco/OpenGraphics) Having the OpenGraphics repository cloned in combination with Node.js allows the add-on to automatically create the asset pack file.
 On step 5 of the add-on installation point the OpenGraphics path to where you have the repository cloned.
 - [Node.js](https://nodejs.org/en/) (16.15.0 LTS or higher) Required for the asset pack workflow for OpenGraphics.

 # Installing